-In Arkansas City, the three current recycling trailers will be relocated to the City's Public Services Department central shop, located at 1407 W. Madison Ave., but will be limited only to clean and dry corrugated cardboard.
-Paperboard product such as cereal boxes will not be accepted in the trailers.
+In Arkansas City, a publicly accessible recycling trailer will be available at the City's Public Services Department central shop, located at 1407 W. Madison Ave., but it will be limited only to clean and dry corrugated cardboard.
+Paperboard product such as cereal boxes will not be accepted at this trailer.

-Drop-off at the trailers will be available during the central shop's normal business hours of 7:30 a.m. to 3:30 p.m.
+Drop-off at the corrugated cardboard trailer will be available during the central shop's normal business hours of 7:30 a.m. to 3:30 p.m.
 Mondays through Fridays.